 "My daughter studies in an all-girls school and my son goes to a co-ed school.
 The advantage of a single-gender classroom as far as my daughter is concerned is that she does not need to mind herself all the time or be conscious about her actions as she is in an all-girls school."

-Ultimately though, as parents, you would know what is best for your children.
-So, it is up to you to decide whether you want your child to study in a co-ed or a single-gender school.
-Whatever you decide is going to shape their future, not just academically but also personally.
+Ultimately though, as parents, you will choose what you believe is best for your children.
+So, it is up to you to decide whether you want your children to study in a co-ed or a single-gender school.
+Your decision is going to shape their future, not just academically but also personally.
 So, choose wisely and keep an open mind.